Neebelwerfer/GraphicsProgrammingProject/README.md

-## Graphics Programming Exercises
+## Graphics Programming Project

-This repository contains the exercises of the Graphics Programming course from the IT University of Copenhagen.
+This repository contains my project done for the Graphics programming Course

+The goal of the project is to create a water shader that play a flowing animation and have screen-space reflections